gholler-sopra/hydrator-plugins/transform-plugins/docs/FieldEncoder-transform.md

-# Encoder Transform
+# Field Encoder

 Description
 -----------
-Encoder transform is used for encoding the fields of a dataset using an encoding method.
+Field Encoder is used for encoding the fields of a dataset using an encoding method.
 You can specify multiple fields to be encoded using different encoding methods.
 The available encoding methods are ``BASE64``, ``BASE32``, and ``HEX``. `STRING_BASE32` and `STRING_BASE64` are also supported, which work similar to `BASE32` and `BASE64` with the only difference that they first encode the values as string, and then convert them to bytes instead of directly converting to encoded bytes.